wjmelements/scripts/README.md

 As a guideline, scripts should be long enough that they cannot be aliases.
 To contribute, please open a pull request against master.

+When developing for this repo, it is important not to develop on the master branch because `update-scripts` can create merge conflicts.

 # Bugs
 Please use Github Issues to report bugs for scripts in this repository.